dringtech/ucvr-flood-info/_includes/donations/ways-to-help.md

 the
 [Community Foundation for Calderdale](https://localgiving.com/appeal/Flooding).
-You can donate in person at {% include icon-twitter.html username="harveyshalifax" text="Harveys Department Store"%} in Halifax.
+You can donate in person at {% include icon-twitter.html username="harveyshalifax" text="Harveys Department Store" %} in Halifax.